CruelMoney/mod-api-docs/source/index.html.md

 | **found**   | boolean          | Indicates whether the content contains sensitive numbers.                                              |
 | **mode**    | string           | The [detection mode](#detection-levels) that has been set for sensitive numbers in the project filter. |

-# Analyzing

-## Overview

-Use our analyzers to make general conclusions about a text. <br>
-All analyzers can be used from `/api/v1/analyze/{type}` or using the moderation endpoint: `/api/v1/moderation/text` if the analyzer model has been added to a project in your dashboard.

 ## Language Analyzer

 > `POST /api/v1/analyze/language`